-Going out every night isn’t in the cards for every budget, but you can still have a good time at home with your friends if you’re willing to chip in and stay organized.
+Going out every night isn’t in the cards for every budget, but you can still have a good time at home with your friends if you’re willing to chip in and establish some house rules for roommates.
 That can mean splitting the costs of streaming services, board games, snacks (obviously), or drinks.
 Whether you prefer coffee, tea, soda, or beer and liquor, all of your favorite beverages are cheaper when you buy larger amounts.
 And hey, finding the funds to have a good time is important to your wellbeing.
 Not only does it reduce your stress, but it lets you bond with the people you live with, so your home can be a happy place.

 Looking to solve roommate spats before they start?
 Common will restock essentials like laundry detergent and toilet paper each week.
 Learn more about coliving with Common.